David Birkin

-David Tristan Birkin (born 1977) is a British artist working with photography and performance art.
+David Tristan Birkin (born 21 November 1977) is a British artist working with photography and performance art.
 He is a Senior Lecturer at London College of Communication, University of the Arts London.
 Birkin is the co-founder of Visible Justice, a research platform for artists, activists, writers, journalists, photographers, filmmakers, and human rights lawyers working at the intersection of visual culture and social justice.
-He has also worked as a film and theatre actor.
+He has also worked as a motion picture and theatre actor.

 Education

 Birkin studied human sciences and anthropology at Oxford University (1996–1999).
 He completed an MA at the Slade School of Fine Art (2009–2011) with a scholarship from the Arts and Humanities Research Council.
 He is currently a PhD candidate in the Department of Visual Cultures at Goldsmiths College, University of London.

 Birkin was a fellow of the Art and Law Program in New York (2011–2012) and the Independent Study Program at the Whitney Museum of American Art (2012–2013).
 He was an artist-in-residence at Yaddo in 2013, the MacDowell Colony in 2015, Lower Manhattan Cultural Council's studios on Governors Island in 2016, and the Camargo Foundation in 2020.